Rujuta99/Rujuta99/README.md

 # Hi there 👋 I’m Rujuta Tambewagh

-I’m a recent MS Computer Science grad from UIC who enjoys building practical tech that connects **AI, data, cloud, and real-world problems**.
+I'm a recent MS Computer Science grad from UIC who works across data engineering, machine learning, and backend systems, with a soft spot for problems that need all three.

 A little about me: